Are you curious about how to keep your poultry comfortable and breathing easy year-round?

 It was a beautiful day and I had the coop door open.
 The difference opening the window all the way made was crazy, it instantly cooled the coop down.

-There are three different methods to provide ventilation to your coop.
+Now, there are three different methods to provide ventilation to your coop…

 There is passive ventilation, also known as natural.
 This is where the ventilation is provided without any work from you or machines.